Wash-sale rule: A key consideration in tax-loss harvesting

 How to avoid a wash sale

 As an investor, it’s important for you to take steps to avoid wash sales, whether intentionally or unintentionally.
 The good news is that with the right precautions in place, it’s relatively easy to avoid making a wash sale.
+Let’s talk about a few ways you can do that.

 First, the simplest way to avoid a wash sale is to be mindful of the 30-day rule.
 The wash-sale rule only applies when you purchase a substantially identical security 30 days before or after selling the original security for a loss.
-As long as you avoid that 30-day window, you won’t be violating the rule.
+As long as you avoid that 61-day window, you won’t be violating the rule.

 Another way to avoid a wash sale is by investing in diversified funds like mutual funds and ETFs.
 Funds are an excellent way to gain exposure to many securities.
 And as an added benefit, they make it easy to avoid the wash-sale rule.
 You can simply sell one fund and repurchase a different one with similar exposure.